rossgk/rpiggio_sim/README.md

 The *_RPiggio_* code was created from scratch by the author, purely to reproduce the behaviour of the RPi hardware on an independent (eg MacOSX) development machine.
 It should work fine in Python2.7 on any platform.

+### Arppy – the Project Mascot
+He was born in the open clipart pen on Pixbay.